natcap/invest.users-guide/source/waterpurification.rst

 1. **Digital elevation model (DEM) (required)**.
 A GIS raster dataset, with an elevation value for each cell.
 Make sure the DEM is corrected by filling in sinks, and if necessary 'burning' hydrographic features into the elevation model (recommended when you see unusual streams).
 See the Working with the DEM section of this manual for more information.

  *Name:* File can be named anything, but avoid spaces in the name and less than 13 characters

  *Format:* Standard GIS raster file (e.g., ESRI GRID or IMG), with an elevation value for each cell given in meters above sea level.

  *Sample data set:* \\InVEST\\Base_Data\\Freshwater\\dem

 2. **Soil depth (required)**.
 A GIS raster dataset with an average soil depth value for each cell.
 The soil depth values should be in millimeters .

  *Name:* File name can be anything, but avoid spaces in the name and less than 13 characters.

  *Format:* Standard GIS raster file, with an average soil depth in millimeters for each cell.

  *Sample data set:* \\InVEST\\Base_Data\\Freshwater\\soil_depth

 3. **Precipitation (required)**.
 A GIS raster dataset with a non-zero value for average annual precipitation for each cell.
 The precipitation values should be in millimeters.

  *Name:* File can be named anything, but avoid spaces in the name and less than 13 characters.

  *Format:* Standard GIS raster file (e.g., ESRI GRID or IMG), with precipitation values for each cell.

  *Sample data set:* \\InVEST\\Base_Data\\Freshwater\\precip

 4. **Plant Available Water Content (required)**.
 A GIS raster dataset with a plant available water content value for each cell.
 Plant Available Water Content fraction (PAWC) is the fraction of water that can be stored in the soil profile that is available for plants' use.

  *Name:* File can be named anything, but avoid spaces in the name and less than 13 characters.

  *Format:* Standard GIS raster file (e.g., ESRI GRID or IMG), with available water content values for each cell.

  *Sample data set:* \\InVEST\\Base_Data\\Freshwater\\pawc

 5.  **Average Annual Potential Evapotranspiration (required)**.
 A GIS raster dataset, with an annual average evapotranspiration value for each cell.
 Potential evapotranspiration is the potential loss of water from soil by both evaporation from the soil and transpiration by healthy Alfalfa (or grass)  if sufficient water is available.
 The evapotranspiration values should be in millimeters.

  *Name:* File can be named anything, but avoid spaces in the name and less than 13 characters.

  *Format:* Standard GIS raster file (e.g., ESRI GRID or IMG), with potential evapotranspiration values for each cell.

  *Sample data set:* \\InVEST\\Base_Data\\Freshwater\\eto

 6.  **Land use/land cover (required)**.
 A GIS raster dataset, with an LULC code for each cell.
 The LULC code should be an integer.

  *Name:* File can be named anything, but avoid spaces in the name and less than 13 characters.

  *Format:* Standard GIS raster file (e.g., ESRI GRID or IMG), with an integer LULC class code for each cell (e.g., 1 for forest, 3 for grassland, etc.).
 These codes must match LULC codes in the Biophysical Table.

  *Sample data set:* \\InVEST\\Base_Data\\Freshwater\\landuse_90

 7. **Watersheds (required)**.
 A shapefile of polygons.
 This is a layer of watersheds such that each watershed contributes to a point of interest where water quality will be analyzed.
 See the Working with the DEM section for information on creating watersheds.

  *Name:* File can be named anything, but avoid spaces.

  *Format:* Standard GIS shapefile , with unique integer values for each watershed in the ws_id field

  *Sample data set:* \\InVEST\\Base_Data\\Freshwater\\watersheds.shp

 8. **Sub-watersheds (required)**.
 A shapefile of polygons.
 This is a layer of sub-watersheds, contained within the Watersheds (described above) which contribute to the points of interest where water quality will be analyzed.
-See the Working with the DEM section for information on creating sub-watersheds.Due to limitations in ArcMap geoprocessing, the maximum size of a sub-watershed that can be used in the Water Purification model is approximately the equivalent of 4000x4000 cells, with cell size equal to the smallest cell size of your input layers.
+See the Working with the DEM section for information on creating sub-watersheds.
+Due to limitations in ArcMap geoprocessing, the maximum size of a sub-watershed that can be used in the Water Purification model is approximately the equivalent of 4000x4000 cells, with cell size equal to the smallest cell size of your input layers.

  *Name:* File can be named anything, but avoid spaces.

  *Format:* A shapefile of polygons with unique integers for each sub-watershed in the subws_id field.

  *Sample data set:* \\InVEST\\Base_Data\\Freshwater\\subwatersheds.shp

 9. **Biophysical Table (required)**.
 A table of land use/land cover (LULC) classes, containing data on water quality coefficients used in this tool.
 NOTE: these data are attributes of each LULC class rather than attributes of individual cells in the raster map.

  *Name:* File can be named anything.

  *File type:* ``*``.dbf or ``*``.mdb

  *Rows:* Each row is an LULC class.

  *Columns:* Each column contains a different attribute of each land use/land cover class, and must be named as follows:

  a. *lucode (Land use code)*: Unique integer for each LULC class (e.g., 1 for forest, 3 for grassland, etc.), must match the LULC raster above.